phelelani/nf-intro/README.md

 - Find and use `nextflow` tool definitions [online](https://www.nextflow.io/docs/latest/index.html)
 - Understand the main concepts for "Reproducible Science", i.e., reproducibility, portability & scalability
-- Understanc the main ingredients for "Reproducible Science", i.e., workflow management systems, containerisation, scaling, documentation & sharing
+- Understand the main ingredients for "Reproducible Science", i.e., workflow management systems, containerisation, scaling, documentation & sharing
 - Understand how to write `nextflow` scripts and definitions for command line tools
 - Understand the concepts of `nextflow` `Channels`, `Processes` and `Channel` operators
 - Understand how to handle multiple inputs and outputs in `nextflow`